Rescheduling of the project meetings due to Covid-19

 In order to reach the desired outcome where Tartu has competitive and sustainable enterprises, high-tech economy and is the best place to start a business and attractive investment environment we has defined Structural Funds (SF) as key instrument to develop R&D&I. Smart and efficient use of SF is vital for long-term success of policy and city.
 Policy in hand is aligned with national Smart Specialization Strategy and structural funds programmes, but could be improved to be fully impactful.

-The Regional Operational Program (ROP), Centro2020, is specially oriented for the reinforcement of the companies’ competitiveness and for the job creation, by promoting an economy based on knowledge and enhancing the transfer of knowledge between the scientific and technological system and the regional economic fabric.
-Therefore, TO1 (strengthening research, technological development and innovation) and TO3 (enhancing the competitiveness of small and medium-sized enterprises) have a huge importance in this Program, accounting for almost half of the total budget (47%: 38,9% TO3, 8,1% TO1).
+The Regional Operational Programme of Centro (Centro2020) is specially oriented towards the reinforcement of companies’ competitiveness and job creation.
+This is achieved by promoting an economy based on knowledge and enhancing the transfer of knowledge between the scientific and technological system and the regional economic fabric.